pubg-gor/freedomhkg-timeline/README.md

 ### Data processing explained

 1. collect data & images from telegram channel periodically using [`telegram-export`](https://github.com/expectocode/telegram-export)
-2. `telegram-export` exports sqlite db & images to `tg-export`
+2. `telegram-export` exports sqlite db to `tg-export-sqlite.db`, and images to `tg-media/`
-3. use js to port sqlite data to arangodb + some data transformation
-4. put images to `/static` for Sapper to serve
+4. put images to `/tg-media` for Sapper to serve
-5. Sapper server can handle by serving data from db and images from `/static`
+5. Sapper server can handle by serving data from db and images from `/tg-media`

-### Arangodb
+### Why Sqlite?

-Visit the db web interface on http://localhost:8529
+We're using the sqlite db exported from telegram-export for simplicity.

 ### TODO